What is the Global Innovation Initiative?

 New or existing research partnerships comprised of at least one higher education institution in the UK, the US, and at least one select country are invited to apply for a Global Innovation Initiative grant.

-The Department for Business, Innovation and Skills and the US Department of State have identified the following four emerging economies as designated countries for the first year of the Global Innovation Initiative:
+The Department for Business, Innovation and Skills and the US Department of State have identified the following emerging economies as designated countries for the Global Innovation Initiative:

 How to apply